BobaBoard/boba-docs/docusaurus/docs/engineering/knowledge-base/development-lifecycle.md

 1. **Add a copy of the project's code to your own GitHub account.**

-   > The first step is to get your own version of the project's code to edit to your heart's content.
-In technical terms, you'll create a "fork" of the project you want to contribute to, adding it to your GitHub account.
+   > Before you can start making changes, you need to get the code on your computer.
+This way you can edit the code in the comfort of your own home code editor.
+This is done by downloading or 'cloning' the code from your GitHub account (in the cloud) to your own local machine.

 1. **Download the code from your GitHub account to your computer.**

-   > Before you can start making changes, you need to get the code on your computer.
-This way you can edit the code in the comfort of your own ~~home~~ code editor.
-This is done by downloading or, in technical terms, 'cloning' the code from your GitHub account.
+   > Branches allow you to create parallel versions of the code so you can work on many different unrelated changes at the same time.
+You can move freely between your branches without fear of losing your place or messing things up.

 1. **Create a Branch in the repository to keep your changes contained.**